BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab8.md

 ## Merit Criteria

 ### M1: Web Server Installation and Configuration

+1. Set up a reverse proxy to forward traffic from port `80` to port `5000`

+### M2: Web Server Installation and Configuration
 1. Set up the website located in `/var/lib/etechacademy`
 1. Install any needed packages and dependencies
 1. Use the database server you set up in lab 7 as the database for the website.
-The website user should already have the correct permissions for the website, but you will need to add the IP of the lab-8-webserver machine to the allowed list of IPs on your lab 7 database machine .
+The website user should already have the correct permissions for the website, but you will need to add the IP of the `lab-8-webserver` machine to the allowed list of IPs on your `lab-7-database` machine.

-### M2: Web Server Installation and Configuration
-1. Set up a reverse proxy to forward traffic from port `80` to port `5000`
+1. The website should function without any errors and be available on the `172.18.<ID>.15`.

 ### Distinction Criteria

 ### D1: Security Hardening
 1. Find and fix the vulnerabilities in the code.
 This will need to be passed off with a TA.
 1. Use the lecture slides and other common web vulnerabilities to get you started.

 ### D2: Firewall and Access Controls
 1. Using the system logs, locate any malicious traffic and block the offending IP address.